The Hand That Feeds

 "The Hand That Feeds" is a song by American industrial rock band Nine Inch Nails, released as the lead single from their fourth studio album, With Teeth (2005).

 The single is the highest-charting Nine Inch Nails song on all charts except for Billboard Modern Rock Tracks, where it stayed at number one for five weeks (the following single "Only" stayed at number one for seven non-consecutive weeks), and the Billboard Hot 100, where it peaked at number 31.
 It is the band's only single to reach the top 10 of the UK Singles Chart, as well as their highest-charting single on the U.S. Mainstream Rock Tracks chart, peaking at number two.
 It was also a crossover hit, crossing over to pop radio as their first top 40 radio hit since "Closer" in 1994 and "Hurt" in 1995, peaking at number 31 on the Billboard Hot 100 chart.
-In terms of overall chart performance, the song is beaten only by the group's 1999 song "The Day the World Went Away".

-History
+Release

-Though several radio stations played a leaked copy of the song in February 2005, official radio play began the following month on March 14.
-The song was released for sale on both iTunes and Napster on March 22.
+Though several radio stations played a leaked copy of the song in February 2005, official radio play began the following month on March 21.
+The song was released for sale on both iTunes and Napster the following day.
 In April, a link to a multi-track GarageBand file of the song was posted on the band's website, allowing anyone with GarageBand to remix it.

 The single for "The Hand That Feeds" was only given a wide release in Europe.
 The European releases include a 3-track limited edition CD, a 2-track standard CD, a 9-inch vinyl and a DVD single.
 In the United States, "The Hand That Feeds" was released on various vinyl formats.
-A limited edition 10-inch picture disc and a 7-inch promotional disc (the latter available at With Teeth listening parties) contained the title track and the b-side "Home."
+A limited edition 10-inch picture disc and a 7-inch promotional disc (the latter available at With Teeth listening parties) contained the title track and the B-side "Home."
 Additional 12-inch remix records, containing mixes by Photek and DFA were also available.

+The song was nominated for Best Hard Rock Performance for the 48th Annual Grammy Awards in 2006.